JPFrankCS/cse15l-lab-reports/labReport2.md

 In this screenshot, I use the `/add-message` functionality of the server by changing the page's url path and parameters to `/add-message?s=This sure is a fun lab huh?&user=Jeremy`.
 I add the message `This+sure+is+a+fun+lab+huh?` from user `Jeremy`.
 This calls the same methods with the same arguments as the first screenshot above, with the sole change being the url path as it is changed as specified above.
 This new path means a new message to be saved in the `message` String; `This sure is a fun lab huh?`, and a new name to be stored in the `name` String; `Jeremy`.
 These are stored as the String `Jeremy: This sure is a fun lab huh?` in the `database` `Arraylist`, adding to and changing it.

 ---
-Using the command line, show with ls and take screenshots of:
+Next, lets take a look at `ssh` keys and logins!

-The absolute path to the private key for your SSH key for logging into ieng6 (on your computer, an EdStem workspace, or on the home directory of the lab computer)
+In the image below, we see the absolute path to my private `SSH` key for logging into `ieng6` on my computer.

 ![private key path](privateSSHPath.png)

-The absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6, so it should be a path on ieng6's file system)
+On the other hand, the image below reveals the absolute path to the *public* `ssh` key saved in my `ieng6` account. due to this, the absolute path pictured is on the `ieng6` file system.

 ![public key path](publicSshPath.png)

-A terminal interaction where you log into your ieng6 account without being asked for a password.
+Finally, we see below how I was able to log into `ieng6` without being prompted for a password due to my saved `ssh` key.

 ![Login without Password prompt](NoPasswordLogin.png)

 ---